zordius/lightncandy/README.md

 * `FLAG_HANDLEBARSJS` : support most handlebars.js + javascript behaviors and also keep performance good, same with `FLAG_JS` + `FLAG_HANDLEBARS`.
 * `FLAG_HANDLEBARSJS_FULL` : enable all supported handlebars.js behaviors but performance drop, same with `FLAG_HANDLEBARSJS` + `FLAG_INSTANCE` + `FLAG_RUNTIMEPARTIAL` + `FLAG_MUSTACHELOOKUP`.
 * `FLAG_MUSTACHELOOKUP` : align recursive lookup up behaviors with mustache specification.
 And, the rendering performance will be worse.
+* `FLAG_MUSTACHELAMBDA` : align recursive lookup up behaviors with mustache specification.
+And, the rendering performance will be worse.
 * `FLAG_PREVENTINDENT` : align partial indent behavior with mustache specification.
 * `FLAG_MUSTACHE` : support all mustache specification but performance drop, same with `FLAG_ERROR_SKIPPARTIAL` + `FLAG_MUSTACHELOOKUP` + `FLAG_RUNTIMEPARTIAL`.
 * `FLAG_ECHO` : compile to `echo 'a', $b, 'c';` to improve performance.
 This will slow down rendering when the template and data are simple, but will improve 1% ~ 7% when the data is big and looping in the template.